• Skip to primary navigation

 two sweet potato burgers in buns with salad on them on a wooden board.

-I love the idea of β€˜healthy junk food’, if you know what I mean.
-Burgers and kebabs that feel indulgent but are actually packed with healthy ingredients.
+I love the idea of ‘comfort food’ that's good for you, if you know what I mean.
+Burgers and kebabs that feel indulgent but are actually packed with veggies, herbs and maybe nuts or seeds too.
 If you would like some other fun family recipes then you may like to see my honey chicken burger and coconut chicken skewers.

-Why you’ll love this recipe
+⭐ Why you’ll love this recipe

 • Fun and indulgent.
-You don’t need a not-so-healthy take-out when you can whip up these burgers at home!
+You don’t need a take-out when you can whip up these burgers at home!

 • Easy to make.
 While these have a few steps they are all simple, and you don’t need a food processor to make them.